 one of the following ways -

-- to provide a video (in mp4 format) or audio clip (in m4a format) of no longer than 3 minutes.
+to provide a video (in mp4 format) or an audio clip (in m4a format) of no longer than 3 minutes.
 Applicants may choose to -

-provide a URL of the video or audio clip (e.g. Google Drive, Dropbox, Microsoft OneDrive); or
+provide a URL of the video or audio clip (e.g. Google Drive, Dropbox, Microsoft OneDrive) in the application form; or

-- for applicants who submit the application through on-line application system or by email, please note that the file size is limited to 25MB.
+- for applicants who submit the application through online system, please note that the file size is limited to 25MB.

 - for applicants who submit the application by post or by hand, please provide the clip file in DVD or USB Flash Drive.